 Sometimes denial can keep a parent from getting needed help for a child, but it doesn’t have to.
 You can be in denial and still get help.

-It isn’t fair that any child has a disability or special health-care needs.
+It isn’t fair that any child has a disability or special health care needs.
 Anger is a very real part of grief.
 Sometimes there isn’t even anyone to be angry with, but you still feel so angry.

 But anger is a hard stage to be in, and it’s not always easy to move on.
 Staying there too long can hurt your health and even your child’s well-being.
-If you feel like you’re stuck in anger, it might be time to talk to a friend or counselor.
+If you feel stuck in anger, it might be time to talk to a friend or counselor.

 This is where you feel the loss of your dreams for your child.
 There are lots of types of depression.
 Some people may feel sad.
 Others may feel depression so strongly that they lose energy and can’t get out of bed.